videoprocessing/videoprocessing.github.io/Papers/_posts/2022-08-29-Neural-Network-Based_Detection_Methods_for_Color,_Sharpness,_and_Geometry_Artifacts_in_Stereoscopic_and_VR180_Videos.md

 * <video@compression.ru>

 ## Abstract
-Shooting video in&nbsp;3D format can introduce stereoscopic arti-facts, potentially causing viewers visual discomfort.
+Shooting video in&nbsp;3D format can introduce stereoscopic artifacts, potentially causing viewers visual discomfort.
 In&nbsp;this work, we consider three common stereoscopic artifacts: color mismatch, sharpness mismatch, and geometric distortion.
 This&nbsp;paper introduces two neural-network-based methods for simultaneous color-&nbsp;and&nbsp;sharpness-mismatch estimation, as&nbsp;well&nbsp;as&nbsp;for estimating geometric distortions.
 To&nbsp;train these networks we prepared large datasets based&nbsp;on frames from full-length stereoscopic movies and compared the&nbsp;results with methods that previously served in&nbsp;analyses of&nbsp;full-length stereoscopic movies.
 We used our proposed methods to&nbsp;analyze 100 videos in&nbsp;VR180 format—a&nbsp;new format for stereoscopic videos in&nbsp;virtual reality (VR).
 This&nbsp;work presents overall results for these videos along&nbsp;with several examples of&nbsp;detected problems.

 <!-- Add Download Full Text button-->
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">